github-education-resources/GitHubGraduation-2022/_data/shambu09/shambu09.md

 ---
 name: Shambu Valasang
 institution: KLE Technological University
-quote: Time is everything we have and don't
+quote: time is everything we have and don't
 github_user: shambu09
 ---